This post created by ignored player and thus hidden.

 out.
 For example if you talked to some character and that character needs some item, the log will contain that information.
 It will not tell you where to find it, just things you already know.

 Yes.
 These are separate from other players, whom you can also fight.

-How will the progression of the story be presented in the game?
+How the progression of the story is presented in the game?

-There will be in-game cutscenes and interactive conversations with non-playing characters.
+There are in-game cutscenes and interactive conversations with non-playing characters.